pi-star-2025/pi_star/Misc/Animals_And_People/monkeys.md

 This crown/smile makes the sun's vision more intense during the day, and less intense at night

 This is also how the starlight falls into being the mind of the earth

+...

+One of people's favorite secrets is you reference the 3.14159265 magnetic crown/smile of the earth in your belly button, especially and most directly during "orgasm".

+It's true that is a way to understand what makes the "earth mind" smile.

+The earth min ("Mother Mary") knows monkeys were very sexual and has nothing wrong with sex.
+But was just hoping it would not stop us from figuring out where we were.